 Kindness changed Donald Driver through and through.
 He does more appearances than any other Packer and gives every honorarium to the Donald Driver Foundation to help people in need.
 The car thief has become a redeemed and joyful man who does not take his career or position for granted.

-Allen Hunt is a former Senior Pastor of an evangelical mega-church.
+About Allen Hunt Allen Hunt is a former Senior Pastor of an evangelical mega-church.
 He became Catholic in 2008 and now partners with Matthew Kelly to serve as the Vice-President for Strategy and Content at the Dynamic Catholic Institute.
 Allen is a speaker, writer, and radio host on News Talk WSB in Atlanta.
-He is the author of Confessions of a Mega-Church Pastor: How I Discovered the Hidden Treasures of the Catholic Church.
+He is the author of Confessions of a Mega-Church Pastor: How I Discovered the Hidden Treasures of the Catholic Church. |

 No comments: